Back to Top

 V. Accommodation Request

-B. The Student can obtain a physical form from the Office of the Dean of Student Development and submit the Accommodation Request to the Faculty Member or Authorized Employee in person.
+B. The Student can submit a Religious Accommodation Request Form via email, or obtain a physical form from the Office of the Dean of Student Development and submit the Accommodation Request in person to the CDEIO, the Faculty Member or Authorized Employee.

 D. In the Accommodation Request, the Student must describe: